a-r-j/ProteinWorkshop/README.md

       deactivate
     ```

-5. With the environment activated, install [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://pyg.org/) using their official `pip` installation instructions (with CUDA support as desired)
+5. With the environment activated, install [PyTorch](https://pytorch.org/) (version `2.0.0`) using its official `pip` installation instructions (with CUDA support as desired - N.B. make sure to add `--no-cache-dir` to the end of the `pip` installation command), and then use the (newly-installed) CLI to install [PyTorch Geometric](https://pyg.org/)

     ```bash
+      workshop install pyg

-      # hint: to see the list of dependencies that are currently installed in the environment, run:
+      # N.B. to list all dependencies currently installed, run:
       poetry show
     ```

-6. Configure paths in `.env`.
+6. Configure paths in `.env` (optional, will override default paths if set).
 See [`.env.example`](https://github.com/a-r-j/proteinworkshop/blob/main/.env.example) for an example.

 7. Download PDB data: